derekburgess/jaws/README.md

 Update, 2025: Refactored the experience to become more agentic.
 Along with the CLI commands, the `advisor` notebook demonstrates an agent capable of collecting data, using tools, and providing analysis.

 JAWS is a Python based shell pipeline for analyzing the shape and activity of networks for the purpose of identifying outliers.
 It also works as a Graph RAG, utilizing OpenAI or local Transformers.
 It gathers and stores packets/osint in a graph database (Neo4j).
-It provides a set of commands to transform and process packets into plots and reports using: K-means, DBSCAN, OpenAI, StarCoder2, and Llama3.
-It is intended to run locally using "open" models, but is set to run using OpenAI by default for demos and easy of use.
+It provides a set of commands to transform and process packets into plots and reports using: K-means, DBSCAN, OpenAI, StarCoder2, etc. It is intended to run locally using "open" models, but is set to run using OpenAI by default for demos and easy of use.

 ## Prerequisites and initial setup